 Sewn-together snapshots of David and Nic’s journey create a non-linear kaleidoscopic structure.
-Flashbacks to early happy memories are colourful and grainy, as the pair play in the waves of the ocean or euphorically scream along to Nirvana on the road.
+Flashbacks to early memories are colourful and grainy, as the pair play in the ocean or euphorically scream along to Nirvana on the road.
 The bliss in their time together mirrors eventual fissures, as Nic then deals with what he can only describe as feeling alien, when his disease offers the only remedy to the 'big black hole' inside of him.
-The fragmented cinematic experience is exhaustive and sprawling, with an eclectic score from Sigur Rós frontman Jónsi that evokes in turn the airy and bittersweet optimism of Captain Fantastic as much as the obsessive anxiety of Hereditary.
+The fragmented cinematic experience is sprawling, with an eclectic score from Sigur Rós frontman Jónsi that evokes in turn the airy and bittersweet optimism of Captain Fantastic as much as the obsessive anxiety of Hereditary.

 Timothée Chalamet was worried he’d never get another role as good as Elio in Call Me By Your Name.
 The 17-year-old lovesick and precocious teenager from André Aciman’s novel broke the world’s hearts, and Chalamet brought him to life with a delicate angst which earned him an Academy Award nomination.
 As Nic, he’s different.
 Where Elio was powerfully convincing as an introspective emblem of youthful obsession, Nic is at war with himself and everything around him, a self-destructing time bomb who actually does want to live.
-The actor has to convey the difficulty of disease, recovery, and relapse from a physical and psychological point of view and in relation to his family as well as himself.

 When Nic lies, Chalamet’s lips carry on quaking while his face has stopped talking and his bloodshot eyes lull.
 He’s not the victim or the hero of this story, because that would imply some kind of ultimate ending.
 What separates this performance from other depictions of drug addiction or difficult teenagehood is that Chalamet walks a careful line of irrational disorder and genuine compassion which translates pain and hatred with incredible, universal sensitivity.
+Emotions run high, but seldom seem forced.

 Reviewed at the 2018 Toronto International Film Festival.
 Beautiful Boy hits UK cinemas on 18 January 2019.